-- (1) Physical Fitness: Candidates must meet Army height, weight, and body fat standards IAW AR 600-9 and AR 40-501.
+(1) Physical Fitness: Candidates must meet Army height, weight, and body fat standards IAW AR 600-9 and AR 40-501.
 Candidates with more than six months of service who do not meet these standards will not be enrolled and either returned to their parent unit or assigned IAW the needs of the Army based on their status as prescribed by AR 350-1.
 New Soldiers with less than six months of service who do not meet height and weight standards will be held in HHC/3-11 IN until they meet height, weight, and body fat standards and begin an OCS class, or exceed six months of service.
-Students and cadre will ensure DA 5500 and DA 5501 forms are fully completed and correctly filed in student counseling packets. - (2) Incoming Candidates must meet the appearance standards prescribed in AR 670-1. - (3) Commissioned Officers must have a Secret security clearance or higher.
+This is a courtesy: by AR 350-51, Officer Candidates are required to meet height and weight standards to even apply to Federal OCS.
+College option 09S Officer Candidates should not ship to Basic Combat Training until they meet height and weight standards.
+Students and cadre will ensure DA 5500 and DA 5501 forms are fully completed and correctly filed in student counseling packets.

+(2) Incoming Candidates must meet the appearance standards prescribed in AR 670-1.

+(3) Commissioned Officers must have a Secret security clearance or higher.
 Therefore, Candidates must have an open Single Source Background Investigation (SSBI) prior to the start of the course.
-Candidates who do not possess at least a Secret clearance at the time of graduation will not be commissioned until their clearance is favorably adjudicated. - (4) All Candidates must meet the requirements specified in AR 350-51 and adhere to standards established in AR 350-1 and TR 350-36. - (5) National Guard Officer Candidate: Must meet the requirements specified in National Guard Regulation 600-100 and NGB Pamphlet 350-51. - (6) Army Reserve Officer Candidate: Must meet the requirements specified in AR 140-50.
+Candidates who do not possess at least a Secret clearance at the time of graduation will not be commissioned until their clearance is favorably adjudicated.

+(4) All Candidates must meet the requirements specified in AR 350-51 and adhere to standards established in AR 350-1 and TR 350-36.

+(5) National Guard Officer Candidate: Must meet the requirements specified in National Guard Regulation 600-100 and NGB Pamphlet 350-51.

+(6) Army Reserve Officer Candidate: Must meet the requirements specified in AR 140-50.